 Hi, my name is Tim Fuge and we're here at the LSTA Training Centre in Kent to bring you the latest BLM guide to installing Quickslates.

 Why Use Quickslates on a Roof

 BLM Quickslates provide a simple but effective weatherproofing solution where a pipe penetrates a roof.
 They can be used on tile, slate, felt, and asphalt roof coverings.
 BLM Quickslates are made by vulcanizing a rubber cone onto a 450 mm square Code 4 Rolled Lead Sheet base.
 The flexibility of the rubber upstand means they suit pipes with diameters up to 5".
-Two pitch variances are available, 20 to 40 degrees for pitched roofs and 0 to 20 degrees for flat roofs.
+Available to suit flat roofs with vertical outlets and 30º - 40º pitched roofs.
 Quickslates are suitable for use with gas flues withstanding temperatures up to 150 degrees Celsius.

 For preparation, firstly we need to find the pitch of the roof to ensure we're using the correct slate.
 In this example, our pitch is 34 degrees.
 A welted check edge should be detailed along the top edge of the slate base to prevent any driven rain bypassing the top of the slate in storm conditions.
 At this point, a good tip is to apply BLM's Lead-Cote to the reverse side of the lead slate to prevent white carbonate run-off onto adjacent materials.
 Shake the container, spray onto a clean, soft cloth, apply it to the Lead, and allow it to dry.
 This avoids having to turn up the apron later to apply the treatment.